ADK-DAYZMOD-EPOCH/Build-Snapping---Extended/README.md

 	call compile preprocessFileLineNumbers "\z\addons\dayz_code\init\compiles.sqf";
 	call compile preprocessFileLineNumbers "custom\snap_build\compiles.sqf";

+Step 5.

-5. Open MPMissions\YOURMISSIONNAME\description.ext
+Open MPMissions\YOURMISSIONNAME\description.ext

 Add this line to the VERY BOTTOM of it!
 (Yeah this means AFTER the last closing bracket!)
 It has to be the VERY LAST LINE of the File!

 	#include "custom\snap_build\points.hpp"

+Step 6.

-6. repbo MPMissions\YOURMISSIONNAME\
+repbo MPMissions\YOURMISSIONNAME\

  - upaload - reload - snap - smile!